 - Deputy Head of Department

 My group works on understanding the pathogenesis of women's health disorders through genomic, molecular, and environmental epidemiological research methods.
-We are based at NDOG (Endometriosis CaRe Centre, also comprising the Becker and Vincent groups) and the Wellcome Centre for Human Genetics (WCHG), and collaborate with a network of other research groups (inter)nationally.
+We are based within the Oxford Endometriosis CaRe Centre, of which I am co-director, and the Wellcome Centre for Human Genetics (WCHG), and collaborate with a large network of research groups (inter)nationally.

 We focus in particular on endometriosis - a common, poorly understood chronic inflammatory condition in women of reproductive age, involving the presence of endometrial-like cells in extra-uterine pelvic sites.
 The condition causes pain and sub-fertility; is estimated to affect 5-10% of women in their reproductive years (176 million women worldwide and 1.5 million in the UK); has limited diagnostic and treatment options; and has a major impact on health-related quality of life of sufferers and their families.

 Heritable factors are involved in endometriosis risk.
 Identifying which DNA variants underlie this heritability will improve our understanding of pathogenesis and inform treatment development.
-With the International Endometriosis Genome Consortium (IEC) we have conducted the largest collaborative genome-wide association studies (GWAS) of endometriosis to date, involving >17,000 women with endometriosis and >190,000 controls, identifying 19 DNA variants affecting endometriosis risk.
+I co-founded the International Endometriosis Genome Consortium (IEC) in which we are conducting the largest collaborative genome-wide association studies (GWAS) of endometriosis to date (e.g. Nature Genetics 2011& 2012; Nature Communications 2017).
 The consortium has recently expanded to 16 research centres contributing GWAS data on over 60,000 women with endometriosis.
-We lead the currently ongoing analyses.
-In addition to continued genetic discovery work, we are now exploring what biological pathways these variants 'signpost', and how findings can aid discovery of novel treatment targets and biomarkers.
-This work is made possible through the much appreciated involvement of many women with and without the disease, who contribute information and samples to our studies - such as our ENDOX study (jointly led with Christian Becker), and through collaborations within the WERF EPHect network.